 The GR II is a recent model that features in the current product line-up of Ricoh.
-In contrast, the GX8 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GX8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Ricoh websites.

 So how do things add up?
 Is there a clear favorite between the Panasonic GX8 and the Ricoh GR II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Panasonic Lumix DMC-GX8:

 - More detail: Offers more megapixels (20.2 vs 16.1MP) with a 10% higher linear resolution.